travelgateX/documentation-site/content/travelgatex/security/overview.md

 Once the `Member` is authenticated we must authorize the `Partner` to use the requested `Resource`.

-TravelgateX Indentity Access Management ([IAM](/travelgatex/security/iam))  let Partner administrators authorize who can take action on specific resources.
+TravelgateX [Indentity and Access Management](/travelgatex/security/identity-access-management) let Partner administrators authorize who can take action on specific resources.
 This gives you full control and internal visilibity to manage your resources centrally.